opener-project/installation-guide/README.md

-# Opener Installation Guide
+# OpeNER Installation Guide

-This repository contains the source code used for generating the Opener installation guide in both HTML and PDF format.
+This repository contains the source code used for generating the OpeNER installation guide in both HTML and PDF format.
 This guide covers the requirements for the various Opener components and how to install them.